redpencilio/poc-diff-consumer-service/README.md

 ## Environment variables

-* `SYNC_BASE_URL`: the endpoint from which diff files are retrieved (default: `http://identifier`)
+* `SYNC_BASE_URL`: the hostname from which diff files are retrieved (default: `http://producer-identifier`)
 * `INGEST_INTERVAL_MS`: interval in milliseconds of the time between ingest operation starts (default: 5000)
+* `DOWNLOAD_SHARE_HOST`: the hostname for the download of uploaded files (default: `SYNC_BASE_URL` same as for the diff files)
 * `FILE_FOLDER`: this contains the path to the shared volume.
 This is not a way to configure the location of the files.
 In this naive file synchronisation mechanism, files will be written to the path described in the URI.
-This variable is used to check if files might get lost by putting them in other folder than the mounted volume. (optional, default: `/share/`)
+This variable is used to check if files might get lost by putting them in other folder than the mounted volume. (default: `/share/`)